Be honest! How many browser tabs do you have open right now?

-If you are overwhelmed by Tab Mix Plus and are looking for a more focused add-on to control how links open and tabs behave in Firefox, I recommend Tab Utilities.
+If you are overwhelmed by Tab Mix Plus and are looking for a more focused add-on to control how links open and tabs behave in Firefox, I recommend Tab Utilities [No Longer Available].
 It let’s you control how tabs open and close, how links open, you can assign actions to various mouse clicks on tabs or the tab bar, and you can customize the appearance of tabs, the tab bar, menus, and buttons.

-A personal favorite of mine is TabGroups Manager, which allows you to create different groups of tabs, something that Tab Mix Plus can’t do.
+A personal favorite of mine is TabGroups Manager [No Longer Available], which allows you to create different groups of tabs, something that Tab Mix Plus can’t do.
 Unfortunately, the two extensions are not compatible with each other.

 Note that Firefox itself comes with very good default tab and session managing features, which we have covered in our User’s Guide to Firefox.

 How do you manage tabs in Firefox?
 Do you have any tips for the rest of us?
 Please share in the comments!